RosettaCommons/demos/tutorials/protein_design/protein_design_tutorial.md

     1. Rosetta Symmetry.
 In this step, we will create the proper symmetry definition file for this particular protein structure.
 We will need the input structure from the preparation step.

-            cd Step1_symm
+            $> cd Step1_symm

-            cp ../3UKM.pdb .
+            $> cp ../3UKM.pdb .
         (this copies the pdb file to the Step1 directory)

         Next, we will use a perl script in Rosetta to generate a symmetry file from the input crystal structure.
 First, if you'd like to display the available options for this script, simply enter:

-            $ROSETTA3/src/apps/public/symmetry/make_symmdef_file.pl
+            $> $ROSETTA3/src/apps/public/symmetry/make_symmdef_file.pl

+            $> $ROSETTA3/src/apps/public/symmetry/make_symmdef_file.pl -m NCS -a A -i B -p 3UKM.pdb > 3UKM.symm

+        Here we are using symmetry to model an already-symmetric starting protein.
+This is called non-crystallographic (NCS) mode.
+        We pass the mode (-m NCS), the chain we want to keep (-a A), the chain we want to base the symmetry off of (-i B), and the input PDB (-p 3UKM.pdb).

-        Next, we will use non-crystallographic mode (NCS), Chain A as the reference, Chain B as an interacting chain, and include the input structure.
-The output will be redirected, using the greater than sign, into a new file called 3UKM.symm.
+        WThe output will be redirected, using the greater than sign, into a new file called 3UKM.symm.

-            ~/rosetta_workshop/rosetta/main/source/src/apps/public/symmetry/make_symmdef_file.pl \
-            -m NCS -a A -i B -p 3UKM.pdb > 3UKM.symm

         The perl script will generate a couple of outputs: